Jac1an/PortfolioProjects/README.md

 # Data Analyst Portfolio Project Repository
-This Repository will hold all of the code and queries from the Portfolio Projects I created in SQL, Excel, Tableau, PowerBI & Phyton.
+This Repository will hold all of the code and queries from the Portfolio Projects I created when learning SQL, Excel, Tableau, PowerBI & Phyton.